Looking for White Van Man

 They do not live in the same part of the area.
 There is nothing to suggest that they might have colluded.
 Why would they?"

-I replied telling him that they were born and brought up in neighbouring streets.
+I replied telling him that they were born and brought up in Strathmartine, in neighbouring streets: one in St Albans Terrace,

 And so, at the end of an exchange of seven letters and e-mails, I was none the wiser.

-In particular, I still did not know if Bott had ordered any checks on the broken-down white van.
+In particular, I still did not know when Bott had learned about the broken-down white van and whether she had ordered any checks on it.

-There are 2 possibilities, which seem equally plausible:
+There are 2 possibilities, both of which seem equally plausible:

-One, she did not bother because she knew Scottish courts are not that interested in hard evidence - a couple of witnesses
+One - she did not bother with the checks because she knew Scottish courts are not interested in hard evidence - a couple of witnesses

-telling roughly the same story is all they seem to need.
+telling roughly the same story is all they need.

 She could get away with it because Scottish summary courts cannot examine evidence with any rigour unless you, the defendant,